Yumacorn/BloggingPlatformApp/BloggingPlatformApplication/README.md

 7) and in your IDE, on the Navigation Bar you should see a Menu Option which says **Debug > Start Debug (F5)**

+8) Open up the Package Manager Console
+    * View > Other Windows > Package Manager Console
+    * If the data is not already present following installation, you may need to build the database using the Package Manager Console
+    ```
+    update-database
+    ```
+    * If you run into difficulties, please refer to the [EF Core Documentation](https://learn.microsoft.com/en-us/ef/core/cli/powershell#:~:text=Migration%2020180904195021_InitialCreate-,Update%2DDatabase,-Updates%20the%20database)

 8) This will open up the Project in your localhost default internet browser and allow you to explore the application.

     * If the browser does not open automatically, you may need to choose IIS for the emulator.